Stegron: Fictional character biography

 Vincent Stegron is a S.H.I.E.L.D. agent who worked with Curt Connors to study DNA of dinosaurs from the Savage Land.
-Inspired by the experiment that turned Connors into the Lizard, Stegron stole some dinosaur DNA and injected himself with it, transforming into a Stegosaurus-like creature.
-Stegron gained the ability to command real dinosaurs, and he planned to use them in his plans for conquest of the world and converting all of humanity into creatures like himself.
-Taking several dinosaurs with him from the Savage Land to New York City, he encountered Spider-Man, Black Panther, and Ka-Zar.
-During the battle that followed, Stegron was beaten by being knocked into a nearby river and seemingly drowned.
+Inspired by the experiment that turned Connors into the Lizard, Stegron steals dinosaur DNA and injects himself with it, transforming into a Stegosaurus-like creature.
+Stegron gains the ability to command real dinosaurs, and he plans to use them in his plans for conquest of the world and converting all of humanity into creatures like himself.
+Taking several dinosaurs with him from the Savage Land to New York City, he encounters Spider-Man, Black Panther, and Ka-Zar.
+In the ensuing battle, Stegron is knocked into a nearby river and seemingly drowns.

-Months later, Stegron returned and blackmailed Connors into helping him restore several dinosaur remains from a museum.
-Connors did what Stegron asked and accidentally turned into the Lizard.
-The two reptile-men clashed as Spider-Man arrived and later Stegron was sent into hibernation by cold weather.
+Months later, Stegron returns and blackmails Connors into helping him restore several dinosaur remains from a museum.
+Connors does what Stegron asks, but accidentally transforms into the Lizard.
+Stegron and Lizard battle until Spider-Man arrives.
+Some time later, Stegron is sent into hibernation by cold weather.

-Months later Stegron, now back in his human form, woke from hibernation and wandered New York.
-During a battle between the Vulture and Spider-Man, Stegron regained his dinosaur form and powers and joined many of Spider-Man's enemies (including Doctor Octopus, Vulture, Rhino, Beetle, Boomerang, Answer, Swarm, Strikeback, and Hardshell) in an all-out battle to defeat him.
-Stegron was knocked unconscious and was taken in by the authorities.
+Stegron, now back in his human form, awakens from hibernation and wandered New York.
+During a battle between the Vulture and Spider-Man, Stegron regains his dinosaur form and powers and joins many of Spider-Man's enemies in an all-out battle to defeat him.
+Stegron is knocked unconscious and is taken in by authorities.